Pier on Lake Tahoe

 Compare that to a beautiful North Shore home that closed for a little over $7.6 million, almost 5 percent under asking in an otherwise hot market.
 It had 5 bedrooms and more than 4,800 square feet of contemporary living space with a gorgeous lakefront grounds.
 But what it lacked was a pier.

 And getting a pier these days is not so simple as just applying for one.
-From now until 2033, only 13 lucky homeowners will win the right to build a pier on their lakefront property.
 Some areas of the lake, such as stream mouths, will be entirely off limits, but for those with eligible properties, the application process involves submitting a fairly complex application that includes scenic and other mitigation.

-If all that looks good, one is then thrown into a lottery where only four winners will get the right to build a private pier this year.
-Applications are open only every other year through 2033.
-In 2023, for example, only one private pier permit will be awarded.
+If all that looks good, one is then thrown into a lottery where only handful will get the right to build a private pier through 2033.

-Piers serving multiple parcels will be a little easier to secure; eight of those will be granted this year, nine in the application round two years from now, and 11 in the years moving forward.
-We’re likely to see some lakefront owners offering to share a pier with their neighbor, or buy their neighbor’s rights, which allows them to come forward with a “multiple parcel” pier application.
+Piers serving multiple parcels will be a little easier to secure, so we’re likely to see some lakefront owners offering to share a pier with their neighbor, or buy their neighbor’s rights, which allows them to come forward with a “multiple parcel” pier application.

 How we got to this place is a history lesson infused with regulatory action to protect lake clarity and lawsuits.
 The construction of piers, dating back to the era that preceded the pile driver, was a Wild West of building for much of the 20th Century.